symbol/symbol-docs/source/guides/blockchain/getting-the-mosaic-identifier-behind-a-namespace-with-receipts.rst

         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

 However, the same method **cannot be used to verify transactions of the past**.
 This is due to the facts that:

 * Transactions using aliased mosaics or accounts are stored on the blockchain using the namespace identifier, not the real address or mosaic id behind it.
 * Links are editable.
 The namespace creator can link its namespace to another asset.
 * Namespaces expire.
 The namespace link could be deleted.

 At this point, you might be wondering: how then can we get the accurate relation between a namespace and its real identifier for a past transaction?
 The answer lies with :doc:`receipts <../../concepts/receipt>`.
-For each block, Catapult nodes store receipts that contain every **invisible state change** that cannot be retrieved directly from the transaction or block header.
+For each block, |codename| nodes store receipts that contain every **invisible state change** that cannot be retrieved directly from the transaction or block header.

 *************
 Prerequisites